EelcoHoogendoorn/Numpy_arraysetops_EP/README.rst

 and set operations.

 -  Rich and efficient grouping functionality:
    -  splitting of values by key-group
    -  reductions of values by key-group

 -  Generalization of existing array set operation to nd-arrays, such as:
    -  unique
    -  union
    -  difference
    -  exclusive (xor)
--  contains (in1d)
+   -  contains / in_ (in1d)

 -  Some new functions:
    -  indices: numpy equivalent of list.index
    -  count: numpy equivalent of collections.Counter
    -  mode: find the most frequently occuring items in a set
    -  multiplicity: number of occurrences of each key in a sequence
    -  count\_table: like R's table or pandas crosstab, or an ndim version of np.bincount

 Some brief examples to give an impression hereof: